On this page

 Vector control remains the mainstay in reducing the spread of mosquito-borne diseases.
 Individuals can also take precautions against mosquito bites, such as:

-Staying in rooms which are well-screened or air-conditioned
+Staying in rooms which are well-screened from insects from the exterior.

-Wearing long, covered clothing that cover most of your body
+Wearing long, protective clothing that covers most of one’s body.

-Applying an effective insect repellent, such as those containing DEET, Picaridin or IR3535 as the active ingredient regularly
+Using effective insect repellent (e.g. those containing DEET, Picaridin or IR3535 as the active ingredient) and re-applying ever four to six hours on exposed skin.

 Notification